Dutch prosecutors say father confined children and abused them in remote farmhouse

 The four eldest said in November that they support the criminal case against their father.
 Separately, the five youngest children - those found at the farm - say they do not support the charges.

-The five younger children are in counseling and are doing well under the circumstances, prosecutors said.
+The five younger children are in counselling and are doing well under the circumstances, prosecutors said.

 Reporting by Stephanie van den Berg; Writing by Anthony Deutsch; Editing by Angus MacSwan